kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## The "Large" in LLM

 "Large" refers to:
-Parameters — the internal settings the model learns.
+Parameters — the internal settings the model learns
-Data size — how much text it was trained on.
+Data size — how much text it was trained on
-Compute — the hardware used to train it.
+Compute — the hardware used to train it
 Together, these create capacity for reasoning, memory, and creativity

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.